Welcome to the Department of

-Interim Chair, Department of Mathematics and Computer Science and Professor of Chemistry
+Chair, Department Of Mathematics And Computer Science

-As Interim Chair of the Department of Mathematics and Computer Science, I would like to welcome you to Barry University as you review the department’s website.
+As Chair of the Department of Mathematics and Computer Science, I would like to welcome you to Barry University as you review the department’s website.

 Our students, upon completion of one of our BS degrees, have been very successful in gaining admission to graduate or professional school to further their education.
 Numerous students also enter the workforce in the computer science/information technology fields well prepared to contribute to the rapidly changing cyber-world.